Skip to main content

 Genetic Information and Nondiscrimination

 If the program offers a financial inducement for this information, it must be structured carefully to remain voluntary.
-The collection and use of is a powerful clinical action, as it provides insight into an individual’s predisposition to certain diseases.
+The collection and use of genetic information is a powerful clinical action, as it provides insight into an individual’s predisposition to certain diseases.

 A program that leverages this information to guide preventative care is acting in a clinical capacity and will be regulated as part of a group health plan.
 This ensures that such powerful information is used for the benefit of the individual, with appropriate safeguards against misuse.